st-h/ember-content-editable/README.md

 Version 3.0.0 targets ember octane apps only.
 If you need support for older ember versions, please see previous versions of this addon.
 Version 3.0.0 is based on the [ember-content-editable-modifier](http://st-h.github.io/ember-content-editable-modifier/) addon.

 Major changes as of **3.0.0**:
+- *Breaking*: it is no longer possible to use two way binding within components, so consuming apps need to handle updates by providing a @onChange function!
+- *Breaking*: event handler names are changed to follow a consistent pattern
 - internal rewrite
-- event handler names are changed to follow a consistent pattern

 ## Demo